 The Customized Cash Rewards credit card from Bank of America is a great way for cardholders who spend across different categories to still earn serious rewards on their purchases.
 Learn more about what kinds of scenarios make this card worth it — or not — for you.

-If you use a cash back credit card, then it’s almost certainly your goal to earn the most cash back possible from your everyday spending.
-When choosing a cash back credit card, you usually have to choose between cards that offer bonuses for various kinds of purchases, such as ones that reward travel more heavily or offer higher bonus earnings on everyday purchases like gas and groceries.
+If you use a cash back credit card, it’s almost certain your goal is to earn the most cash back possible from your everyday spending.
+When choosing a cash back card, you usually have to choose between flat-rate cash back cards, which give you cash back at a lower rate but on all purchases, or bonus category cards, which provide boosted rewards based on select categories like travel or groceries.

-Rather than offer fixed rates of bonus cash back for purchases from predetermined merchant categories, the Customized Cash Rewards card gives you a 3% bonus for one of six categories that you can choose from.
+Rather than offer cash back on a few fixed bonus categories, the Customized Cash Rewards card gives you a 3 percent bonus for one of six categories that you can choose from.
 These categories are as follows:

 - Online shopping

 And the best part: You change your choice category up to once a month.
 So, if one month you do a lot of online shopping revamping your wardrobe, then the next month you buy a lot of furniture decorating your apartment, this card is a deal for you.